Skip to content

 environment map No Environment variables (values can use hive://secret/).

-mcp_servers map No MCP server configurations.
+mcp_servers map No External/third-party MCP server configurations.
+Not needed for LimaCharlie access (handled by the auto-installed CLI).

 Best Practices